AlexRajvandary/3dConsoleGame/README.md

 3D Console Game
 ----------
-I was inspired by https://www.youtube.com/watch?v=tR30963rDig and now I want to add some features
+I was inspired by https://www.youtube.com/watch?v=tR30963rDig and now I want to add some features.
+I am going to make 3d maze game.
 ![img](Images/3DConsoleGameUpdate.gif)
 Control - wasd, in the top left corner - map, P - is player location
 ## How to add walls